Christmas is my favorite season at Pike Place Market.

 What to Expect at Pike Place Market in Winter

 Expect Chilly but Not Freezing Weather

 Seattle has a temperate climate compared to most of the USA.
 Even in the dead of winter, temperatures in Seattle usually reach 40-50° F as daily high temperatures.
-(Obviously, check the weather for the dates of your trip, as Seattle can occasionally drop to freezing temperatures).
+Still, you should check the weather for the dates of your trip, as Seattle can occasionally drop to freezing temperatures.